lushevol/my-designs/docs/designs/code-review-agent/workflow.md

 ## 4. The Review Workflow (File-by-File Strategy)

-Since we are not processing the whole diff at once, the workflow iterates through the files.
+The workflow iterates through the files.

 ### Step 1: Context & Preparation